elte-nlp/elte-nlp-course/README.md

 **Aknowledgements:**

-We are grateful to our students who provided detailed (and mostly anonymous) feedback on any previous revisions of our materials!
+We are grateful to our students who provided detailed (and mostly anonymous) feedback on any previous revision of our materials!